When I started blogging again earlier this year, I knew I wanted to make money through affiliate marketing. The only problem was, I knew nothing.

 - CJ Affiliate: Although I’m signed up for CJ Affiliate, I don’t actually use it myself as I find the platform to be kind of confusing.
 Regardless, I think this would be the perfect network for travel bloggers because there are a ton of programs in that niche.

-- Amazon Associates: Due to the huge variety of products on their site, Amazon is the perfect affiliate program for new bloggers.
+- Amazon Associates: Due to the huge variety of products on their site, Amazon is the perfect affiliate program for new bloggers!
 It’s easy to join and you can earn up to 10% commission on all purchases.
+To learn more, I highly recommend picking up a copy of the eBook called How to Make Money as an Amazon Affiliate by Laura Iancu.

 Don’t forget to share your referral codes too!
 Sites like Ebates and Airbnb allow you to pass on amazing discounts to those who use your link.
 And of course, they provide you some cool perks in return.